jilanli/Add-Microsoft-Store-Apps-to-Windows-10-LTSB/README.md

-# Add Microsoft Store Apps to Windows 10 LTSB
-Add Microsoft Store Apps to Windows 10 LTSB without the Microsoft Store
+# Add Microsoft Store Apps to Windows 10 LTSB without the Microsoft Store

 To install the prerequisites for AppInstaller run the "AppInstaller.ps1" PowerShell script with a user account that has elevated privileges.